sunbeam-labs/sunbeam/docs/usage.rst

    .. tab:: tar install

       On a Linux machine, download the tarball for the sunbeam version you want (``sunbeamX.X.X``) then unpack and install it.
-The tarball is built on a RHEL8.5 machine.

       .. code-block:: shell